Harry Kewell: Hanoi FC

-After a year without management, it was announced on 4 October 2025 that Kewell was appoiunted as the head coach of V.League 1 club Hanoi FC.
-His appointment was reported worldwide, with the media reacted in mixed reception.
+After a year without management, it was announced on 4 October 2025 that Kewell was appointed as the head coach of V.League 1 club Hanoi FC, while the club was standing at top 6 in the league.
+His appointment was reported worldwide, drawing a mixed reception from the media.
+Talking about the club, he revealed that it was willing to listen and improve the training conditions to meet his standards, which he previously described as concerning.

-His first match in charge took place on 18 October 2025, losing 2-1 against Ninh Binh FC.
-In a follow-up match, he won his first match at the club, coming in a 3-2 win against Becamex Ho Chi Minh City.
+His first match in charge took place on 18 October 2025, resulting in a 2–1 loss to Ninh Binh FC.
+He secured his first win for the club in the following match, a 3–2 victory against Becamex Ho Chi Minh City.
+After drawing 1-1 with Cong An Ho Chi Minh City in the final round of 2025-26 V.League, Hanoi FC finished fourth in the league, dropped out of top 3 for the first time after 17 years.

 Personal life

 Kewell was born in Smithfield, Sydney.
 He is married to English soap actress Sheree Murphy, whom he met at the Majestyk nightclub in Leeds in 2000.
-The couple married in Las Vegas, Nevada, on 25 May 2002 and have four children.
+The couple married in Las Vegas, Nevada, on 25 May 2002, and have four children.

-As of May 2008, Kewell became the face of Australian men's fashion brand Politix.
-He advocated the introduction of Western Sydney A-League expansion team Sydney Rovers, having grown up in Smithfield in Sydney's west.
-He is also a supporter of Australian rugby league club Canterbury-Bankstown Bulldogs of the National Rugby League.
+In May 2008, Kewell became the face of Australian men's fashion brand Politix.
+Having grown up in Smithfield in Sydney's west, he advocated for the introduction of the Western Sydney A-League expansion team, Sydney Rovers.
+He is also a supporter of the Canterbury-Bankstown Bulldogs of the National Rugby League.